-Most of the time, I am lost in the bustle of raising a family, tending to a needy house, catching the latest episode of Smash, writing a blog, serving in my church . . .
-I’m sure this list is familiar to you!
+Most of the time, I am lost in the bustle of raising a family, tending to a needy house, catching up on my latest Netflix binge, writing a blog, helping in my church… I’m sure this list is familiar to you!

 Then I fall asleep one night wondering why I don’t feel fulfilled.